romagny13/PrismDelayedScopedRegionCreationBehavior/README.md

 ## IRegionManagerAware

-> Implements this interface to get the RegionManager for the region scope.
+> To get the RegionManager for the region scope

 ```cs
 public class MainWindowViewModel : IRegionManagerAware